finbourne/identity-sdk-csharp/sdk/docs/AuthenticationApi.md

 # **GetPasswordPolicy**
 > PasswordPolicyResponse GetPasswordPolicy (string userType)

-[EXPERIMENTAL] GetPasswordPolicy: Gets password policy for a user type
+GetPasswordPolicy: Gets password policy for a user type

 Get the password policy for a given user type